 Success with Completely Different Students

-A Natural Speller: My second student (third grade) was chomping at the bit to start All About Spelling because she could already outspell her reluctant older sister.
-She is our “natural speller.”
+A Natural Speller: My second student (third/fourth grade) champed at the bit to start All About Spelling because she could already out-spell her reluctant older sister.
+She’s our “natural speller.”
 But that doesn’t mean she hasn’t had to struggle through spelling.
-She doesn’t like taking the time to analyze the words, but the program stretches her in just the right ways.
+She doesn’t like the time required to analyze the words, but the program stretches her in all the right ways.

-From the Greek word for “to grasp, percieve, or sense,” haptics are happening when a person is manipulating something with their fingers or hands (or feet, I suppose).
+From the Greek word for “to grasp, perceive, or sense,” haptics happen when a person manipulates something with their fingers or hands (or feet, I suppose).
 All About Spelling involves haptics because students manipulate physical spelling tiles to spell out words.

 Some parents have their students use the All About Spelling app, but I don’t like it.
 I have my students set up their spelling tiles every single day.
-In my opinion, this leads to connections in the brain.
-Simply manipulating the various letters of the alphabet, the vowel teams, and consonant teams into “order” each day helps the student learn to place things in an orderly fashion.
+In my opinion, this practice leads to connections in the brain.
+Simply moving the various letters of the alphabet, the vowel teams, and consonant teams into “order” each day helps the student learn to place things in an orderly fashion.

 Beginning in Level 4 of All About Spelling, students are encouraged to write sentences utilizing their spelling words (and reviewing previous words).
 My older kids love this!
 I have them use scrap strips of paper to write their sentences at the end of each step.
 We have had some super silly sentences over the past couple of years!

-In Level 7, the kids are encouraged to write a paragraph using silly sentence prompts.
+In Level 7, the kids are encouraged to write a paragraph with silly sentence prompts.
 The writing station gets a true elementary classroom update with a poster featuring prompts to select at the end of each step.

 Our fourth grader’s first prompt was “Write a short biography of a sensitive French chef who has the ability to fly.”
 She loved writing it so much, she decided to share it with you!